-A public hearing is scheduled for June 24, 2022.
+A public hearing was held on July 23, 2022.
 A public hearing is a quasi-judicial process within and following which specific procedures must be followed.

 Following the hearing, the LTC may choose to give further readings to a bylaw, defeat a bylaw, or alter a bylaw within certain parameters.
 The procedural steps following the close of the hearing are as follows: